trungvose/angular-spotify/README.md

 ### Authentication Flow

-I follow `Implicit Grant Flow` Spotify recommended for client-side only application.
-It is carried out client-side and does not involve secret keys.
+I follow `Implicit Grant Flow` that Spotify recommended for client-side only application and does not involve secret keys.
 The access tokens that are issued are short-lived, and there are no refresh tokens to extend them when they expire.

 View the [Spotify Authorization Guide](https://developer.spotify.com/documentation/general/guides/authorization-guide/)